Neuropathy of the foot is quite a common problem suffered by many individuals who have some form of Neuropathy or even Diabetes.

 Sandals for Neuropathy

-- There is a closed style upper and heel with and Open-Air Design and a very roomy toe box.
+- There is a closed style upper and heel with an Open-Air Design and a very roomy toe box.

 - Leather is used for the construction of the uppers, a there are a few neutral colors to choose from.